Novel coronavirus, isolation periods and workplace relations

 At the time of writing, the Department of Health recommends a 14-day isolation period in the following instances:

-- if you have left, or transited through, mainland China on or after 1 February 2020
+- If you have left, or transited through Iran on or after 1 March, you must isolate yourself until 14 days after leaving Iran.

 If an employee decides to self-isolate because one of the above criteria is true for them, they will need to arrange to work from home or to access some form of paid or unpaid leave.

-If you want an employee to stay home because one of the above criteria is true for them, you can direct them to seek medical advice from a doctor.
+If you want an employee to stay home due to concern over the coronavirus, you can direct them to seek medical advice from a doctor.
 You can direct an employee to work from home, but if this isn’t possible you will still need to pay full- or part-time employees.

 If an employee is placed in quarantine, it is up to both parties to come to a suitable arrangement during this period.
 This agreement can include annual leave, personal leave if the employee is sick, or any other form of paid or unpaid leave available to the employee.